ekkapotc/OBE/README.md

 # OBE
-Plot Bar Charts for Grade and Score Distribution with Python
+This code snippet is used to plot bar charts for grade and score distribution with Python.
+Input : Excel spreadsheet
+Library-dependencies : pandas , matplotlib